sumitmalik51/purviewlab/modules/module04.md

 ## Summary

-This module provided an overview of how to create, export, and import terms into the Azure Purview glossary.
+This module provided an overview of how to create, export, and import terms into the Microsoft Purview glossary.